alexbeletsky/transcribe-talk/PLAN.md

 **Goal**: Transform the current Jupyter notebook prototype into a professional CLI application that provides better development experience, maintainability, and user interaction.

-**Current State**: Single `TranscribeTalk.ipynb` file with hardcoded API keys and basic UI **Target State**: Modular Python CLI application with proper configuration, error handling, and professional interface
+**Current State**: Modular CLI application with audio recording/playback, Whisper transcription, AI chat, and TTS features fully implemented
+**Target State**: Production-ready CLI application with packaging and documentation; testing infrastructure deferred to a future phase

 ---